 What We Don't Love: No extra containers

 We expect a lot from our blenders these days, and I don’t think that’s a bad thing.
 It’s the 21st century!
-Why not have a blender that both cooks and makes a mean blended margarita?
+Why not have a blender that both cooks and makes a mean pitcher of frozen margarita?
 You deserve it!

 Price at time of publish: $120

 Dimensions (LxWxH): 9 x 6.75 x 17.5 inches | Weight: 8.1 pounds | Features: 3 programs | Wattage: 1100 W | What's Included: 72-ounce container